-Domestic Violence Lawyers Serving all of Sonoma County
+Domestic Violence Defense Lawyers Serving all of Sonoma County

 Domestic violence, also known as domestic abuse, spousal abuse, battering, family violence, and intimate partner violence (IPV), is defined as a pattern of abusive behaviors by one partner against another in an intimate relationship such as marriage, dating, family, or cohabitation.
 The average amount of time spent behind bars for a domestic violence conviction in California is 6 years.
 Domestic violence is serious.
 If you find yourself facing domestic violence charges in Santa Rosa, reaching out to a Santa Rosa Domestic Violence Attorney is crucial to clearing your name and avoiding serious legal penalties.